 The number of eggs depends on the weight and size of the female.
 The bigger is the female the more eggs she can carry.
 It ranged from 21-51 shrimplets per hatching, increased linearly (R2 = 0.9587) with the size of the female.

 In nature, most of the hatched shrimplets die due to adverse conditions or because of predators.
-As a rule, maturity reaches only 5-10% of brood.
+As a rule, maturity reaches only 5-10% of the brood.

 Another important factor affecting the reproduction of the shrimp is overpopulation.
 In this case, shrimp spend all their energy on keeping their living space.
 Thus it prevents them from multiplying.